ubc-lib-geo/Data-Normalization-Classification/Content/Data_Classification.md

 <a href="ManualBreaks_Hist.png" target="_blank">View Image in New Tab</a>

 ## Standard Deviation
 This distribution-based classification method shows how far a value is from the mean in standard deviations.
-It can be very informative to a knowledgeable user, but it is not particularly accessible for the general public.
+It can be very informative to a knowledgeable user, but it is not accessible for the general public.
 The standard deviation classification method converts the data to interval data (deviations above/below the mean).
 [Diverging colormaps](https://colorbrewer2.org/#type=diverging&scheme=RdBu&n=5) are a better choice for interval data in many instances, as they can better highlight what values are above or below the zero point.

 <div style="overflow: hidden;